epam/edp-install/docs/operator-guide/upgrade-edp-2.10.md

 !!!
 Note
     In the process of updating the EDP, it is necessary to migrate the database for SonarQube, before performing the update procedure, please carefully read section 4 of this guide.

-1. Before updating EDP from v.2.9.0 to v.2.10.2, delete SonarQube plugins by executing the following command in SonarQube pod:
+1. Before updating EDP to 2.10.2, delete SonarQube plugins by executing the following command in SonarQube pod:

       rm -r /opt/sonarqube/extensions/plugins/*